-My research spans the “traditional” (Kant, Post-Kantian Continental Philosophy, Ancient Greek Philosophy, etc.), the “non-traditional” (Latin American Aesthetics, Mexican Existentialism, Cuban Philosophy, etc.), and their intersection (projects in Aesthetics that employ a cross-cultural framework).
+My research spans the “traditional” (Kant, Post-Kantian Continental Philosophy, Ancient Greek Philosophy, etc.), the “non-traditional” (Latin American Aesthetics, Mexican Existentialism, Cuban Philosophy, etc.), and their intersection (projects in Aesthetics and Social Philosophy that employ a cross-cultural framework).

 Generally, I draw upon this diverse set of themes, thinkers, and traditions to defend two claims.
 One, we should be optimistic that we can change the world in accordance with our values, ideals, and goals.
 Two, our optimism must be principled: We must carefully deliberate about which values, goals, and ideals we should pursue, which we should resist, and why.

-I’ve included links to PDFs of my published work and forthcoming publications.
-If you would like more info about any of the works in progress below, please don’t hesitate to contact me via email (jcgonzal[at]colby[dot]edu).
+Below is a list of published work, forthcoming publications, and works in progress.
+If you would like more info about any of my works in progress, please don’t hesitate to contact me via email (jcgonzal[at]colby[dot]edu).

 In addition to effecting dialogues between Latin American and continental European philosophers in my research, I am committed to facilitating exchanges between present-day philosophers in the Anglophone and Spanish-speaking worlds.
 For this reason, I have translated numerous texts and talks from Spanish to English and English to Spanish.
 Immediately after the summaries of my research projects, you’ll find a list of the texts and talks I’ve translated.